project-ai101/llm-infra/basic_pytorch/model.md

         return self.weight.mm(x) + self.bias
 ```

+With torch.nn.parameter.Parameter, the pytorch Module framework allows us
+to retrieve it with its name and save it into persistent media.
+Further,
-If we treat above SimpleLinearModel as a SimpleLinearLayer, we can form a multi-layer model, like
+if the SimpleLinearModel is considered as a SimpleLinearLayer,
+a simple multi-layer model can be defined as following,
 ```
 import torch